 Proven project management skills and demonstrated ability to complete detailed work accurately.

-Teaching or mentorship experience and strong interpersonal and collaboration skills.
+Mentorship experience and strong interpersonal and collaboration skills.

 Ability to work under deadlines with general guidance is essential.